apache/skywalking-satellite/docs/en/guides/compile/compile.md

 # Compiling

 ## Platform
 Linux and MacOS are supported in SkyWalking Satellite.
 Windows is not due to following components.
-Please read [the doc](../../FAQ/running_on_windows.md).

 1. mmap-queue